CLICK FOR DIRECTIONS

 2016 – The Fire Safe Demonstration Landscape is officially opened.
 The Children’s Garden receives a grant and installs signs depicting native uses of plants.

 2018 – Debbie Hoover retires from Operations Director after 19 years of service.
-Chenda Lor is hired as Executive Director.
 The Weaving Restoration Garden planning began.

 2020: Plant sale area was created adjacent to the gift shop